 Accessibility Matters was created by the B&H LGBT CSF to address the needs of older disabled, and deaf members of the LGBT Communities in the city, to encourage and empower them to take part in community and social life on a par with their non-disabled peers.

 Accessibility Matters was created following complaints in 2013 that the needs of LGBT people in the city, were not being served by either statutory or voluntary agencies.

 Both the B&H LGBT CSF and Accessibility Matters are led and run entirely by volunteers.
-Volunteer hours donated to the project in 2016 amounted to £48,000.
+Volunteer hours donated to the project in 2018 amounted to over £48,000.

 During the last twelve months, Accessibility Matters has delivered self-awareness and self-defence workshops to empower individuals to feel safer and protect themselves.
 These workshops were also delivered at the Forums' B. Right.
 On.
 Festival which celebrates LGBT History Month in February.

 Accessibility Matters was instrumental in enabling older, disabled and deaf people to take part in Pride 2014, 2015, 2016, 2017 and 2018 both in the Parade, where they were accommodated at the front of the parade, and at the main event on Preston park where Accessibility Matters provided a safe space for disabled people and their carers.
 For many disabled people, it was the first Pride at which they felt supported and welcomed as equals.